Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 41 - Create Your Own Crypto Token/41.02 Download and Configure the Skeleton Project/README.md

 ```

 The result should show that the owner's Principal ID has one billion tokens, confirming that the balances HashMap and the `balanceOf` method are working as intended.

+## Conclusion

+The backend is now set up to track token balances using a HashMap and allows querying balances with the `balanceOf` method.
+The next step will be to connect the backend with the frontend to display balances on the website.

+## Key Takeaways

+- The Principal type in Motoko is used to uniquely identify users and canisters on the Internet Computer.
+- HashMaps in Motoko are used to efficiently store and retrieve token balances by mapping Principal IDs to token amounts.
+- The balanceOf method allows querying the balance of a given Principal, handling cases where the Principal does not exist in the ledger.
+- Proper formatting and use of Principal IDs are essential when interacting with canister methods from the command line.